 Mission real estate guide & listings for sale

-Mission is very quiet, as the streets are usually very tranquil.
-Public green spaces aren't well-distributed, resulting in them being rather difficult to get to from a large number of locations within this municipality.
-Still, there are about 30 parks close by for residents to explore.
+Mission is very quiet overall, as there isn't a lot of street noise or city clamour.
+Green spaces aren't well-distributed, making it rather difficult to access them from a large number of locations within the municipality.
+Still, there are approximately 30 parks close by for residents to discover.

 Driving is a very good transportation option in this municipality.
 It is very convenient to come across a parking spot.
 On the other hand, the public transit network in Mission is not very practical.
 Nevertheless, there is the Mission City Station on the West Coast Express Line.
 Homeowners are served by about 10 bus lines.
 Walking is not very convenient for house buyers in Mission since running common errands is very inconvenient on foot.

 In Mission, around two thirds of buildings are single detached homes, while duplexes make up most of the remaining housing stock.
 This municipality offers mainly three bedroom and four or more bedroom homes.
 Homeowners occupy roughly three quarters of the units in Mission and the rest are rented.
 Roughly 30% of properties in this municipality were built between 1960 and 1980, while most of the remaining buildings were built pre-1960 and in the 1980s.

 It can be difficult to access high schools and primary schools on foot from homes for sale in this municipality.
 Moreover, daycares are not very abundant and accordingly not always within walking distance.
 Residents have the choice between public and private schools at both the elementary and secondary school level.
 With regards to eating, accessing one of about 20 grocery stores by walking is an option for some, but not all, house buyers in Mission.
 A limited variety of restaurants can be found in Mission as well.